Vietnam railways – HCMC to Da Nang, Vietnam

 When I bought the Wizz Air all-you-can-fly pass, Abu Dhabi and Dubai were at the top of the list.
 When I planned my European trip in the fall of 2024, I kept checking the standby availability and accommodation options.
 I was able to make it happen after Austria with a little logistics.
 I took a Flix bus from Vienna to downtown Budapest, Hungary, and an Uber to the airport.
 Once I arrived (hungover AF), I had a few hours to spare for my six-hour direct flight.
 Holy shit, it was happening!

-I was still fired up from the reality I was actually in Abu Dabhi and got to visit Dubai too.
-I went outside as they had a nice courtyard to relax.
-The first person I met was who we all called Bahrain as that is where he was from and that was easy to remember, and what an absolute GEM.
-He was wearing a traditional men’s abaya, smoking cigarettes, and drinking a beer.
+I was still fired up from the reality that I was actually in Abu Dhabi and got to visit Dubai too.
+Once I arrived at my hostel, I went outside as they had a nice courtyard to relax.
+The first person I met was who we all called Bahrain, as that is where he was from, and that was easy to remember, and what an absolute GEM.

 The amazing architecture in Abu Dhabi is almost impossible to share, so I added a Google link here to help share what I saw in the five days I was there.
 I also made a day trip to Dubai, but I will post about that amazing trip.